Slavery in Africa: African Great Lakes

 In the Great Lakes region of Africa (around present-day Uganda), linguistic evidence shows the existence of slavery through war capture, trade, and pawning going back hundreds of years; however, these forms, particularly pawning, appear to have increased significantly in the 18th and 19th centuries.
 These slaves were considered to be more trustworthy than those from the Gold Coast.
 They were regarded with more prestige because of the training they responded to.

 The language for slaves in the Great Lakes region varied.
 This region of water made it easy for capture of slaves and transport.
-Captive, refugee, slave, peasant were all used in order to describe those in the trade.
+Captives, refugees, slaves, and peasants were all used in order to describe those in the trade.
 The distinction was made by where and for what purpose they would be utilized for.
 Methods like pillage, plunder, and capture were all semantics common in this region to depict the trade.